 BCom, Grad Cert (Mgmt), GAICD | Independent Non-Executive Director

 Jacqueline Hey was appointed to the Qantas Board in August 2013.

 She is a Member of the Audit Committee.

-Ms Hey is a Director and Chair-elect of Bendigo and Adelaide Bank Limited and is Chairman of its Technology Committee.
-She is a Director of AGL Energy Limited and Chairman of its Safety, Sustainability & Corporate Responsibility Committee.
-She is also a Director of Cricket Australia.
+Ms Hey is Chair of Bendigo and Adelaide Bank Limited, a Director of AGL Energy Limited and Chairman of its Safety, Customer & Corporate Responsibility Committee.

-Ms Hey was formerly a Director of the Australian Foundation Investment Company Limited from 2013 to 2019, Melbourne Business School from 2013 to 2018, the Special Broadcasting Service from 2011 to 2016 and a Member of the ASIC Directory Advisory Panel from 2013 to 2016.
+Ms Hey was formerly a Director of Cricket Australia from 2012 to 2020, the Australian Foundation Investment Company Limited from 2013 to 2019, Melbourne Business School from 2013 to 2018, the Special Broadcasting Service from 2011 to 2016 and a Member of the ASIC Directory Advisory Panel from 2013 to 2016.